-DIVINE LITURGY (Sundays 10am) is the main worship service of Orthodox Christianity.
-Indeed, the Divine Liturgy is the highest and fullest celebration of the Word of God.
-Profound mysteries always fill the Divine Liturgy—the joyful gathering of the faithful, the symbolic joining of the physical with the spiritual, the presence of the Creator of heaven and earth in our midst, and, ultimately, our solemn participation in Holy Communion.
+Sundays 10 AM: The main worship service of the Orthodox world is held to be the highest and fullest celebration of the Word of God.
+Profound mysteries surround and permeate our Divine Liturgy; the joyful gathering of the faithful, the symbolic joining of the physical with the spiritual, the presence of the Creator of heaven and earth in our midst, and, ultimately, our solemn participation in Holy Communion.

-GREAT VESPERS (Saturdays 6pm) is an ancient evening prayer service.
-For the early Church, Vespers was a Jewish service easy to “Christianize” because of its heavy use of Psalms and Old Testament references that took on their deepest and most proper meanings in the light of Christ.
-Great Vespers essentially tells the story of salvation—beginning with the reading of Psalm 103 (the “creation” psalm), acknowledging our fallen condition, proclaiming Christ—the “Gladsome Light” who sets us free, and, finally, praying for a peaceful departure from this life since “our eyes have seen Thy salvation.”
+Saturday 6 PM: For the early church, Vespers was a Jewish service easy to “Christianize” because of its heavy use of Psalms and Old Testament references that took on their deepest and most proper meanings in the light of Christ.
+Beginning with the reading of Psalm 103, the “creation” Psalm, Great Vespers essentially tells the story of salvation.
+We acknowledge our fallen condition and the “Gladsome Light” Who sets us free!

 Wednesdays 6 PM: Our mid-week service, reflective and quiet in tone, contains most of the element from Great Vespers.
 Exceptions being references to the Resurrection of Christ because Sunday is the “Day of Resurrection.
 Included are references to the particular saint or biblical event tied to the day of the year.
 This service’s purpose is to provide a spiritual reprieve from the secular world outside for the church’s faithful.